arielsalvo/cli_parse_guide/cli_parsing.md

 ### Native parsing engine

-The native parsing engine is included with the cli_parse module.
+The native parsing engine is included with the `cli_parse` module.
 It uses data captured using regular expressions to populate the parsed data structure.

 The native parsing engine requires a template be used to parse the command output.
-A native template stored as a yaml file.
+A native template is stored as a yaml file.

 #### Networking example